oncody/civ-board-game-2010/README.md

   * +3 hand size if defending a city or capital.
 * Starting city limit is 2 (but can be increased to 3 with irrigation)

-If the loser had one or more figures in the square:
-The winner gains 1 loot.
-If the loser was defending one of their non-capital
-cities: The winner gains 2 loot.
-If the loser was defending their capital city: The winner immediately wins the game with a military victory.

-1 Loot Effects
-* Steal up to three points of trade from the loser’s trade dial.
-* Steal up to three culture tokens from the loser.
-* Steal any one resource token from the loser (facedown hut and village tokens may be chosen, but the winner does not get to see what they are before choosing).
-* Force the loser to discard a coin token of the winner’s choice.
-This cannot affect investments.

-2 Loot Effects
-* 2 1-loot effects (the same or different)
-* Learn one of the loser’s known techs that the winner does not know, without having to pay the trade cost.
-The winner must have a legal spot in their tech pyramid to do so.
-* Steal one of the loser’s culture event cards.
-The winner only gets to look at the card backs when choosing.
-* Steal one of the loser’s coin tokens and place it on the winner’s civilization sheet.
-This cannot affect investments.

 ### Potentially anytime abilities:
 Great person cards